ibm-cloud-docs/openwhisk/actions_web.md

     The invocation fails because the `X-Require-Whisk-Auth` value was not provided.
     {: note}

 2. Now, test the `hello` web action and provide the randomly generated `X-Require-Whisk-Auth` value.
 Replace the `<apihost>` and `<namespace>` values.
-Replace the `<my-secret>` value with the randomly generated number you created in step 3.
+Replace the `<my-secret>` value with the randomly generated number that you created in step 3.
 You can test the web action by either:
   * Testing the web action by using a cURL command.
       ```bash
       curl https://<apihost>/api/v1/web/<namespace>/demo/hello.json?name=Jane -X GET -H "X-Require-Whisk-Auth: <my-secret>"